 Just about every internet-connected device comes with some sort of video conferencing solution, and it can seem easy to connect with patients using the programs that are readily available and free.
 After all, they’re probably already installed on the technology that you own, and accounts are simple to make.
 If your patient doesn’t mind, should you?

-Skype and FaceTime, though great tools for connecting with family and friends, are not designed for medical use, are not proper telemedicine platform and should not be used to treat patients.
+Skype and FaceTime, though great tools for connecting with family and friends, are not designed for medical use, are not a designated telemedicine platform and should not be used to treat patients.
 They are missing critical tools and security features, like HIPAA compliance, that are absolutely necessary to appropriately connect with patients via telemedicine, and they can cause major compliance issues for your practice in the long run.

 They’re Not HIPAA Compliant

 Most importantly, the common, free video conferencing solutions aren’t HIPAA-compliant.
 This means that any information transferred across the platform is not secure, and your patient’s information isn’t being protected.

 Many insurance companies have minimum requirements that platforms must meet in order for providers to bill for telemedicine.
 HIPAA compliance is the number one concern, and the top of those lists.
 Insurers won’t reimburse for services provided on platforms that are not designed for telemedicine and that do not provide the requisite protections for their members’ data and medical information.

 Aside from the security precautions and encryptions that are built into telemedicine systems, an organization that is designed for telemedicine will enter into an agreement with you called a Business Associate’s Agreement (BAA).
 This is integral to the HIPAA compliance.
 The BAA enumerates how data is stored, where it is stored and what the procedures that the entity, in this case the telemedicine company, follows to ensure that data is protected.
 A BAA is required by the Federal Government for one healthcare entity to share HIPAA-sensitive data with another healthcare entity.